-iOS may have finally adopted the use of third-party keyboards, but Android still leads the way when it comes to customizable, feature-packed keyboard alternatives.
+iOS may have adopted the use of third-party keyboards in the last couple years, but Android still leads the way when it comes to customizable, feature-packed keyboard alternatives.
 But how do you decide what to download?
 We've surveyed the Google Play store for the top options.
 From smarter predictive typing and highly customizable keyboard layouts to swipe typing, gesture controls and specialized layouts.
-Here are the 10 best Android keyboards available.
+Here are the 15 best Android keyboards available.

 SwiftKey has long been a powerhouse among Android keyboards, providing extreme customizations that are both functional and cosmetic.
 Plus, it incorporates features such as swipe typing.
 In addition the variety of keyboard layouts and input options, SwiftKey offers SwiftKey Cloud, a predictive tool that can link to your social networks so that SwiftKey can learn your typing habits, right down to predictive use of emoji.
 The app is free, but there is an in-app store for themes and cosmetic customizations.

 Swiftmoji is a SwiftKey spinoff that focuses squarely on emoji, applying Swiftkey's predictive typing magic to the use of emoji.
 Like its more general use predecessor, Swiftmoji applies machine learning to your emoji use, learning which symbols you like to use and preemptively suggesting them to you as you type through the emoji bar.

 Another Android keyboard hot on the heels of SwiftKey is Fleksy, which comes with all the standard features such as swipe typing and an autocorrect that learns from your vocabulary.
 Neat features such as gesture-driven typing shortcuts for a variety of tasks like deleting words, entering new dictionary items, or cycling through or undoing corrections round out what we like.
 And that's not even mentioning Fleksy's numerous extensions for extra functionality, such as an optional number row, GIF support, emoji and more.